goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 How do I upgrade from one minor release to another?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Update the ``versions.cfg`` and point the URL of BB version file to new
+Update the ``bluebream.cfg`` and point the URL of BB version file to new
 release and run buildout.
+To do this open the ``bluebream.cfg`` file and go
+to `[buildout]` part definition (mostly at the beginning).
+You can see a
+``versions`` option pointing to a URL.
+Change the URL to point to the new
+release.

 Must I always restart the BlueBream server, when I modify my code ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~